 Kilnforming yield results that range from elegantly simple to intriguingly complex.
 But when a piece emerges from the kiln cracked or broken, the results are usually nothing but disappointing.
 And yet kiln-glass always breaks for a reason.
 This is good news.
 It means that by better understanding the working properties of the material, we can keep unwanted breaks from happening.

-Kilnforming glass can yield results that range from elegantly simple to intriguingly complex.
-But when a piece emerges from the kiln cracked or broken, the results are just disappointing.
-The good news is that a piece always breaks for a reason.
-Understanding the working properties of the material can keep it from happening.
-This lesson covers two of the most common causes of a piece breaking: thermal shock and improper annealing.
-You will learn what thermal shock is and how to avoid it, the consequences of poor annealing and ways to anneal successfully, and considerations for designing firing schedules for a variety of different types of pieces.
+This lesson explores two of the most common causes of a piece breaking: thermal shock and improper annealing.
+It covers what thermal shock is and how to avoid it.
+It tackles the consequences of poor annealing and ways to anneal successfully.
+Finally, it concludes with considerations for designing firing schedules that can handle a variety of pieces.